Installation Troubleshooting¶

 /Applications/Python\ 3.11/Install\ Certificates.command

-Problem: Running fill fails with tests that contain yul source code on ARM platforms
+Problem: Running fill on static_tests fails with tests that contain yul source code on ARM platforms

 Solution: Build solc from source